-All data subjects have the right to access the information Gordon Menzies holds about them, except where specific exemptions apply to a legal professional.
-Gordon Menzies will also take reasonable steps ensure that this information is kept up to date.
+All data subjects have the right to access the information GORDON WIGNALL holds about them, except where specific exemptions apply to a legal professional.
+GORDON WIGNALL will also take reasonable steps ensure that this information is kept up to date.

-In addition, Gordon Menzies will ensure that:
+In addition, GORDON WIGNALL will ensure that:

-- Everyone processing personal information understands that they are contractually responsible for following good data protection practice - Everyone processing personal information is appropriately trained to do so - Everyone processing personal information is appropriately supervised - Anybody interested in making enquiries about handling personal information knows what to do - Enquiries about handling personal information are dealt with promptly and courteously - The manner in which personal information is handled is explained clearly - There will be a regular review and audit of the ways personal information is held, managed and used - There will be a regular assessment and evaluation of the methods and performance in relation to handling personal information
+- Everyone processing personal information on his behalf understands that they are contractually responsible for following good data protection practice - Everyone processing personal information on his behalf is appropriately trained to do so - Everyone processing personal information on his behalf is appropriately supervised - Anybody interested in making enquiries about handling personal information knows what to do - Enquiries about handling personal information are dealt with promptly and courteously - The manner in which personal information is handled is explained clearly - There will be a regular review and audit of the ways personal information is held, managed and used

-All Chambers staff are aware that a breach of the rules and procedures identified in this Policy may lead to disciplinary action being taken against them
+- There will be a regular assessment and evaluation of the methods and performance in relation to handling personal information - All Chambers staff are aware that a breach of the rules and procedures identified in this Policy may lead to disciplinary action being taken against them, an obligation ensured by the Head of Chambers